Join the Contributor Program

 Support Young Voices' work empowering rising leaders for liberty like Albie

-Impact Interview: Gabriella Hoffman
+Success Stories: Gabriella Hoffman

 This week's impact interview is with Gabriella Hoffman.
 She is a media strategist, consultant, and award-winning outdoor writer.
 Gabriella is also a Young Voices Regional Leader for the Northeast.